DC: The New Frontier: Plot

-Hal goes through various grueling tests before being accepted by King Faraday to join a NASA expedition to Mars, a response to detection of Jones's arrival to Earth.
+Jordan is accepted by King Faraday to join a NASA expedition to Mars, a response to detection of Jones's arrival to Earth.
 Meanwhile, Jones is confronted by Batman, who gives him a medallion that the cult leader was wearing.
-Using the medallion to unlock the cult's book, Jones discovers to his horror the presence of an alien entity known as "The Centre", which is pulling humanity's psyche into its thrall.
-Jones later discovers from a rogue NASA scientist that a rocket to Mars is being constructed, and is tempted to return home after witnessing humanity's fear and hate towards different races.
-While testing in a flight simulator, Hal is forced into mission control after his reckless behavior angers Flagg.
+Using the medallion to unlock the cult's book, Jones discovers the presence of an alien entity known as "The Centre", which is pulling humanity's psyche into its thrall.
+Jones later discovers that a rocket to Mars is being constructed, and is tempted to return home after witnessing humanity's fear and hate towards different races.

 Later, John Henry is captured, tortured, and murdered by the Klan.
 Soon after, the Flash, having survived an attempted capture by Faraday, publicly announces his retirement out of disillusionment.
-These events convinces Jones to accept that he will never have a place among humans and decides to return home using the rocket.
-Quitting the Gotham Police, Jones hands over all of his notes and investigation into the Centre to Batman.
+These events convince Jones to accept that he will never have a place among humans, making him decide to return home via the rocket.

 As the rocket prepares launch, Jones is caught by Faraday when he attempts to board.
-Faraday is knocked unconscious in the struggle and Jones is forced to abandon his chance to return to Mars to save Faraday from the fire.
-On board the rocket, a crew member falls under the sway of the Centre and causes the rocket to malfunction.
-As Jones is captured by Faraday, Superman and the Challengers attempt to rescue Flagg and Karin Grace, but fail when the nuclear payload on board meant to attack any Martian enemies explode, killing Flagg and Grace.
+Faraday is knocked unconscious in the struggle and Jones is forced to abandon his chance to return to Mars to save him.
+As Jones is captured by Faraday, Superman and the Challengers attempt to rescue Flag, but the nuclear payload on board explodes, killing Flag.
+Abin Sur, who was mortally wounded in the explosion, declares Jordan his successor as Green Lantern and gives him his ring before dying from his injuries.

-Haunted by Flagg's death, Hal mingles around the simulator, only to be abducted by a green ring.
-He's taken to Abin Sur, who had been injured by the explosion that had killed Flagg.
-Abin declares Hal his replacement as Green Lantern, and dies from his injuries.
-Meanwhile, Batman meets up with Superman and informs him of Jones's notes about the Centre, and opts out on further involvement upon realizing the magnitude of the threat was beyond him.